-Hemisphere is an annual publication produced by graduate students affiliated with the Department of Art and Art History at the University of New Mexico (UNM).
-Hemisphere provides a forum for graduate students to present scholarship and studio practice pertaining to all aspects and time periods of the visual and material cultures of North, Central, and South America, and related world contexts.
+Hemisphere is an annual publication produced by graduate students affiliated with the Department of Art at the University of New Mexico (UNM).
+Hemisphere provides a forum for graduate students to present scholarship pertaining to all aspects and time periods of the visual and material cultures of North, Central, and South America, and related world contexts.
 Through the production of Hemisphere students promote their educational and professional interests as they gain first-hand experience in academic publishing.

 Natural Resources Journal (Law Journals)

 Interdisciplinary collaboration in solving resource-related problems was a formative principle in the creation of the Journal and, for 50 years, the Journal has been guided by that principle.
 The NRJ's contributors come from various disciplines, represent many countries, and provide many approaches to the complex issues raised by the need to balance resource development and environmental concerns.

 New Mexico Anthropologist (Anthropology)First published in 1937, the New Mexico Anthropologist was the first version of the Journal of Anthropological Research, followed by the Southwestern Journal of Anthropology.